Introduction: Navigating FDA 21 CFR Part 11 Compliance

 Signature Manifestations and Meaning

-Every signed electronic record must clearly display signature manifestations.
-The system has to capture and show the printed name of the signer, the exact date and time of execution, and the meaning of the signature.
-Meanings typically include actions like review, approval, responsibility, or authorship.
+Every signed electronic record must clearly display signature manifestations in both its electronic and any human-readable form.
+According to the regulation, the manifestation must include three crucial pieces of information: the printed name of the signer, the exact date and time when the signature was executed, and the meaning of the signature, such as review, approval, responsibility, or authorship.

 Signature/Record Linking